 You are destined for a deeper relationship with Jesus.
 Your faith will grow stronger than what you see or feel.
 You will know His presence as never before as you say “yes” to His refining love.
 The unity you feel with Him will be clearer and purer.

-It’s painful: The flesh is being crucified.
-There’s a fight to deny your want for some sort of relief.
+It’s painful: All selfish tendencies and leanings are being crucified.
+You have to fight harder to avoid seeking some other way to feel comfort or relief.
 Do not quit.
 Keep pressing into the Lord.
 Set your eyes on Him.

 Remind yourself often of this: God alone satisfies.